 Sexual dysfunction doesn't just occur in men.
-Dr. Debra Epstein sees many women in Maple Shade and Turnersville, New Jersey who no longer experience pleasure during sex.
+Dr. Debra Epstein sees many women in Maple Shade and Turnersville, South Jersey who no longer experience pleasure during sex.
 Some women who come to her office even experience pain during sexual intercourse, but Dr. Epstein uses compassion and innovative treatments like MonaLisa Touch® to empower women to feel confident and sexually fulfilled once again.
 Call Dr. Epstein today or schedule an appointment online to start enjoying your sex life once again.

 Sexual dysfunction occurs when your ability to become aroused or maintain arousal diminishes.
 You may have difficulty achieving orgasm, no matter how much stimulation you receive.
 You may also notice you no longer have a desire to have sex.